The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Strategic decomposition and learning dynamics in the myopic case

-for any player $p \in \{\maker, \taker\}$ and any round $t$, where the expectation is taken with respect to the randomization of the taker's strategy, the random noise $\noise_{t+1}$ and conditioning on the history up to time $t$.
-Call $R^p_t$ the immediate expected wealth increase and note that
+We are interested in a strategic taker and maker that, on each round, update the parameters of their respective strategies to maximize the immediate expected wealth increase $\Et{\wealth^p_{t+1} - \wealth^p_t}$, for any player $p \in \{\maker, \taker\}$ and any round $t$, where the expectation is taken with respect to the randomization of the taker's strategy, the shocks $\noise_{t+1}$ and conditioning on the history up to time $t$.
+Note that we can write the objective as $ \Et{\wealth^p_{t+1} - \wealth^p_t} = \Et{P_{t+1} - P_t} \inv^p_t $ using the update rules from \cref{tp:two-player-game,ass:noise}.
+Now introduce $\kappa$ as the expected price impact normalized by the current price

-where we used the update rules from \cref{tp:two-player-game} and the expectation is taken with respect to the random draw of $\phi$ and conditioning on the state on round $t$.
-Now introduce

-where $\delta_t$ is from \cref{eq:stratdelta}.
-When we want to highlight the dependence on the parameter we write

-for a fixed $\phi$, where we call $\kab \coloneq (\ka, \kb)$ the parameters of the taker's strategy and $ \vab \coloneq (\va, \vb)$ the parameters of the maker's strategy.
-Note that $\kappa$ depends only on the parameters and is independent of the state.
-We write the expected price difference on round $t$ as
+and the definition of $\delta_t$ comes from \cref{eq:stratdelta} and is a consequence of \cref{strat:phi}.
+Note that $\kappa$ depends only on the parameters of the players' strategy profile and is independent of the state.
+Using this definition, we can write the expected price difference as